Shivani-Kangralkar/product_cart/README.md

 netlify Link to view project: https://tiny-salamander-09ffd6.netlify.app/

-Description: With the help of api , added producs on cart , when user click perticular product.
+Description: With the help of api , added producs on cart , when user click particular product.
 Also can remove product from cart

 # React + Vite